krenalis/krenalis/README.md

 go run commit/commit.go
 ```

-### Rapid tests during development
+### Short tests during development

-For rapid tests during development you can also use the command:
+For short tests during development you can also use the command:

 ```
 go run commit/commit.go -short
 ```

-but you still need to run the command `go run commit/commit.go` without
+Note: don't use the option `-short` before committing because it runs only a
-arguments before committing changes to the `main` branch.
+subset of the tests.

 ### Troubleshooting